zhm/csvtool/README.md

-# Choice Maker for Fulcrum
+# CSV Tool for Fulcrum

-This is a little app to convert CSV format to Fulcrum choice lists.
+This is a little app to convert CSV format to Fulcrum classification sets.